zy911k24/ModEM/README.md

 Where `type` is either: `MPI, release, debug`:

-* `MPI` - Generates a makefile that will compile a MPI, multi-parallel capable ModEM version
+* `MPI` - Generates a makefile that will compile an MPI version of ModEM
 * `release` - Generates a makefile that will compile a serial version of ModEM
 * `debug` -  Generates a makefile that will compile a serial version of ModEM with `-O0` (no optimizations) and debug symbols (`-g`, bounds checking ,etc)

 Of course, any generated makefile can be altered as you see fit.
-For instance, it is often helpful to add debugging symbols when working with an MPI makefile.
+For instance, it is often helpful to add the `-g` to copmile with debug symbols when working with an MPI makefile.

 ## Compiling